Event Shape Engineering and Multiplicity dependent Study of Identified Particle Production in proton+proton Collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: Transverse spherocity, Multi-partonic interactions and Charged particle multiplicity

 By restricting it to transverse plane, spherocity becomes infrared and collinear safe~\cite{Salam:2009jx}.
-By construction, the extreme limits of spherocity are related to specific configurations of events in transverse plane.
-The limit of spherocity is in between 0 to 1.
-Spherocity becoming 0 would mean that the events are pencil-like (back to back structure) while 1 would mean the events are isotropic.
+By construction, the extreme limits of spherocity are related to specific configurations of events in the transverse plane.
+The limit of spherocity is in between 0 and 1.
+Spherocity becoming 0 would mean that the events are pencil-like (back-to-back structure) while 1 would mean the events are isotropic.
 The pencil-like events are hard events while the isotropic events are the result of soft processes.
 Figure~\ref{sp_cart} depicts the jetty and isotropic events in the transverse plane.